brymck/rupee/README.md

     gem install rupee

+You can also do things the hard way if you want to keep track of the repo:

+    git clone git://github.com/brymck/rupee.git
+    cd rupee
+    bundle update
+    rake install

-You can test it out by running something like this in the command prompt:
+After all that hard work, you can take a test drive by running something like this in the command prompt:

     irb
     require "rupee"